ivasiljevic/zoom-out-release/README.md

 + Replicatedynamic - custom replicate function
 + spatialbatchnorm - talk about precomputing the mean/stdev vectors for the spatialbatchnorm

 ## Pixel classifier
-On top of the zoomout feature extractor, we have a pixel classifier that makes the final posterior probability predictions.
-The default classifier is a convnet with the following layers and hidden unit sizes: describe CNN model
+On top of the zoomout feature extractor, we have a pixel classifier in zoomoutclassifier.lua that makes the final posterior probability predictions.
+The default classifier is a 4-layer convolutional neural network.
+The last layer of the classifier is a bilinear interpolation so that the label predictions match the spatial size of the ground truth.

 ## Accuracy
 Without a CRF, the current architecture achieves 70% mean intersection-over-union (MIOU) on the PASCAL VOC 2012 challenge.
 Adding a dense CRF on top (include ref) increases accuracy to 72.XX%.